Real Estate Letter of Intent (LOI) (4)

 What’s Included

-Real estate letters of intent can be used to demonstrate the interest of a buyer or future tenant looking at either a commercial or residential property.
-While each scenario would require terms that are specific to that particular transaction, most real estate LOIs will contain the following info:
+Real estate letters of intent can be used to demonstrate the interest of a buyer or future tenant looking at either commercial or residential property.
+While each scenario would require terms that are specific to that particular transaction, most real estate LOIs will contain the following information:

 Introductory Paragraph

-An LOI is a formal letter, and should therefore begin with an introductory paragraph that sets out the subject and purpose of the document.
+An LOI is a formal letter and should, therefore, begin with an introductory paragraph that establishes the purpose of the document.

 Property and Transaction Type

-The person preparing the letter should indicate the category of real estate (“residential” or “commercial”) and type of transaction (“purchase” or “lease” of the named property).
+The person preparing the letter should indicate whether the property is residential or commercial and whether the type of transaction is a purchase or a lease.

 Financial Terms

-The proposed financial terms of the future agreement between the buyer/tenant and landlord need to be provided; that is, the base rent or purchase price.
+The proposed financial terms of the future agreement between the parties need to be provided (e.g., the base rent or purchase price).

 Signatures

-Although most LOI terms aren’t binding, having both parties sign the document affirms their commitment to reaching an agreement.
-For an LOI to purchase real estate, it is especially important to obtain the seller’s signature because it will hold them accountable to proceed in good faith negotiations, and can prevent them from entertaining other buyers during the letter’s negotiation window.
+Although most provisions aren’t binding, having both parties sign the document affirms their commitment to reaching an agreement.
+It’s particularly important for the seller to sign a purchase LOI to ensure good faith negotiations and help prevent them from negotiating with other buyers.

 Sample